A-Herzog/QueueSim/README.md

 The `model` object is a `dict` containing source, process and dispose: `model['Source']`, `model['Process']` and `model['Dispose']`.

+There are also two more functions for creating more complex models:

+* `mmc_model_priorities(mean_i, mean_s, c, count, priority)`: Creates a M/M/c model using a priority formula at the process station for the queueing discipline.
+* `impatience_and_retry_model_build(mean_i, mean_s, mean_wt, retry_probability, mean_retry_delay, c, count)`: Create an extended M/M/c model containing impatience and retrying clients.

 ## Pseudo random number generators